manheicatherine/Northcoder-course/README.md

 - [macOS](https://openclassrooms.com/en/courses/4614926-learn-the-command-line-in-terminal?status=published)
 - [Linux/WSL](https://tutorials.ubuntu.com/tutorial/command-line-for-beginners)
   Follow the whole course up to the end.
-Code Academy also has [more practice material](https://codeacademy.com/learn/learn-the-command-line) on the command line.
+Udacity also has [more practice material](https://www.udacity.com/course/shell-workshop--ud206) on the command line.

 📖 Print out or bookmark this [cheat sheet](https://www.git-tower.com/blog/command-line-cheat-sheet/) of common commands.
 The directory and file commands are most useful so try to practice with these and commit them to memory as soon as possible.